 So why were we heading for Myakit?, Sherri Jo wondered.
 Well it wasn't completely abandoned.
 About 10 people still lived there.
 And I had a contact in Magadan who knew them all.

 We rode through the diminishing light and just before 10:30 pm we arrived.
 The town must have been something once.
 Apparently 5000 people once lived there.
 It was hard to see any signs of life, but eventually we spotted them and rode over.
-After introducing them and bringing personal greetings from our contact in Magadan, we were welcomed with open arms.
+After introducing ourselves to them and bringing personal greetings from our contact in Magadan, we were welcomed with open arms.
 Everyone was sitting around a table eating their evening meal, having a few vodkas and chatting.
 We were immediately made some fish soup, tea and made to feel at home.

 One guy gave us his home for the night and said he would sleep in one of the other homes.
 It was a nice welcome to rural Russian hospitality.
 We eventually went to sleep about 1am.

 My birthday for 2010 therefore began in the tiny cabin in Myakit.
 Sherri Jo presented me with a card and present.
 I had taken a tub of red caviar (salmon roe) with me from Magadan.
 So on the communal bench at Myakit my birthday breakfast was caviar on bread.
 I piled it on thick and ploughed in!
 The other residents cracked open the breakfast beers.